haraldng/omnipaxos/docs/src/sequencepaxos/index.md

 ```

 ## Fail-recovery
-To support Fail-recovery, we have to make sure that our storage implementation can persist both the log entries and storage state.
+To support Fail-recovery, we must ensure that our storage implementation can persist both the log entries and storage state.
 Upon recovery, we have to make sure that our ``SequencePaxos`` will start with the previously persisted state.
 To do so, we first re-create our storage with the same storage path as the previous instance.
 Then we create a `SequencePaxos` instance but use the persisted state as the `storage` argument.
 Lastly, we call `fail_recovery()` to correctly initialize the volatile state.
-We show an example using [`PersistentStorage`](storage.md), which gurantee persistency.
+We show an example using [`PersistentStorage`](storage.md#persistentstorage).

 ```rust,edition2018,no_run,noplaypen
 /* Re-creating our node after a crash... */